Audit · Open Source

 fasten

-Record what happened — typed, correlated by one id, tamper-evident across every transport.
+Records what happened.
+Typed, correlated by one id, tamper-evident across every transport.

 membrane